NanoCommons/workshops/2021-12-08/SPARQLendpoint/NanosafetyRDF.md

 ### Exercise 3 - going one step further

-As you can see in the RDF schema above you can extract information from the RDF about which endpoints the write a SPARQL query to list the endpoints mentioned in each paper (distinct DOI).
+As you can see in the RDF schema above you can extract information from the RDF about which endpoints a paper reports.
+Write a SPARQL query to list the endpoints mentioned in each paper (distinct DOI).
 Do all papers report all endpoints? <button onclick="toggleAnswer('nsrdfq3')">Answer</button><span id="nsrdfq3" style="visibility: hidden">No, quite a few only report 6 endpoints.</span>

 ### Exercise 4 - extracting values